 Organizational customers who need many licenses for KML export should consider using the License Server Edition of Manifold for centralized administration of floating licenses.

 For Enterprise Customers

-You may have teleported into this page from the Google Ad Word advertisement just looking for a cool way to share data via KML.
+You may have teleported into this page from a link just looking for a cool way to share data via KML.
 Manifold is that and infinitely more.
 It's the world's most sophisticated enterprise GIS as well, perfect for use in organizations where thousands of people must be concurrently editing drawings that could be terabytes in size, using enterprise DBMS packages like Oracle, DB2 or SQL Server.